-- SEATERM terminal program that sends commands for status, setup, data retrieval, and diagnostics to a wide variety of Sea-Bird instruments. - SeatermAF terminal program that sends commands for status, setup, data retrieval, and diagnostics to Sea-Bird instruments that power and operate an SBE 32 Carousel Water Sampler without real-time communication to surface (Auto Fire Module and SBE 17plus V2 SEARAM). - SEASAVE program that acquires and displays real-time and raw archived data. - SBE Data Processing program that converts, edits, processes, and plots data for a variety of Sea-Bird instruments. - Plot39 program for plotting SBE 39 and SBE 48 data.
+- SEATERM and SeatermAF terminal programs that send commands for status, setup, data retrieval, and diagnostics to a wide variety of Sea-Bird instruments. - SEASAVE program that acquires and displays real-time and raw archived data. - SBE Data Processing program that converts, edits, processes, and plots data for a variety of Sea-Bird instruments. - Plot39 program for plotting SBE 39, 39-IM, and 48 data.